Schooling, Identity and Society

 |Objectives||Upon completion of this course, students will be expected to:|

-4. Develop socially just pedagogical and curricular practices for diverse student populations in their specialisation.
+5. Understand the mechanisms that contribute to socially just pedagogical and curricular practices for diverse student populations.

 |Modes of Delivery||Flexible Delivery / Student Centred Learning|